harunalrashyid/wp-instant-js/README.md

 #### Features
 * Use all the powerful features from Visual Studio Code
 * Your JS gets compiled with babel to work on older browsers
-* Option to minify your CSS to reduce loading times
+* Option to minify your JS to reduce loading times
 * No refreshing on saving